vitaliypukhovoy/HierarchyDB/readme.md

-2. Project was divided on 5 subprojects. in order to deploy local this test project need to open PMS.HierarchyDB and running all  sql script consistently.
+2. Project was divided on 5 subprojects. in order to deploy local this test project need to open PMS.HierarchyDB.
    To  check of deploying scripts we can open SQL Server and run Hierarchy.DB.publish.xml(PMS.HierarchyDB project) to create PMSHierarchyDB in local Database.
-   In order to deploy to Docker container need to run docker-compose.yaml file: command docker-compose up --build.
+   To  deploy of Docker container need to run docker-compose.yaml file in root of project: command docker-compose up --build.
    After first build of "docker-compose" will be created two Docker container so next time will need to run command: command docker-compose up
+   After this actions will be formed two containers:
+    a.
+    b.

 3. To run this Project need to run PMS.WebAPI subproject.
    Primarily I am using Fiddler for debugging CRUD and other query to App.